 Golf has been played by the Club since its founding year but a separate Golf Society only started life in 1966.
 It has four meetings and two matches each year, all of which are played at high quality venues.
 At each meeting there are competitions with silverware and other prizes for the winners.
 In 2014, as part of the Club’s Centenary celebrations, the Autumn Meeting was adapted to become a very successful Charity Golf Day at which all the Livery Companies were invited to participate.
 The venue for the Lunch which follows the Annual General Meeting is usually the Guildhall; this a splendid occasion to which partners are invited.
 The prize giving from all the events of the previous year takes place after the meal with the winners taking home for display the fine trophies which the Society has accumulated over the years.

-The first meeting of the History & Antiques Section was held on the 8 May 2007.
-The Section meets at the Club and visits unusual and interesting locations (often not otherwise available to see) in the City and its environs and which are full of unexpected charm and delight.
-Antiques can range from Stuart furniture and Georgian silver to cigarette cards, collectables, toys and ephemera.
-The scope is wide and so members with a special interest and those with a general interest in history or any sort are equally welcome.
+The first meeting of the History & Antiques Section was held on 8th May, 2007.
+The Section meets at the Club, and visits unusual and interesting locations (often not otherwise available to see) in the City and its environs, and which are full of unexpected charm and delight.
+Antiques can range from Stuart furniture and Georgian silver, to cigarette cards, collectables, toys, and ephemera.
+The scope is wide, and so members with a special interest, and those with a general interest in history of any sort, are equally welcome.

 The Music Section held its first meeting in October 1961.
 Since that time, the Section has continued to proffer a wide choice of music and entertainment.
 It has enjoyed visits to shows, opera, ballet, music halls and places with a musical history, as well as seeing how various musical instruments were and are constructed.
 The events are well supported and most convivial.
 They are often followed by a lunch or supper.
 The Section gives awards to three schools, the Guildhall School of Music & Drama, the Royal College of Music and Trinity College.
 New members with a wide interest in music and music making are most welcome.